 Although it is apparent that total fertility in the last few years has been rising, there is plentiful evidence of trends towards lower and later fertility in the UK over recent decades.
 Fertility has remained below replacement level since the 1970s (Smallwood and Chamberlain, 2005) and the total fertility rate has remained around 1.7 children per woman in the last two decades.
 The pronounced rise in fertility since 2002 in White British women can most likely be attributed to catch-up behaviour after initial postponement of child bearing.
-In the first volume of the Understanding Population Trends and Processes series (Stillwell et al., 2009), the extent of delayed childbearing and increased childbearing was investigated by Smith and Ratcliffe (2009).
+In the first volume of the Understanding Population Trends and Processes series (Stillwell et al., 2009), the extent of delayed childbearing and increased childlessness was documented by Simpson (2009) and the role of education on childbearing was investigated by Smith and Ratcliffe (2009).
 In neither case, however, was any attention paid to the ethnic dimension of fertility and the timing of childbearing amongst different ethnic groups.